muesli/go-pkg-rss/notes.md

    of memory.

 3) The database replaces a job that is trivial to implement in a
-   handler: The current database doesnt provide anything that couldnt be developed by a user of the package with ease.
+   handler: The current database doesn't provide anything that couldn't be developed by a user of the package with ease.

-4) The database doesnt provide a fine-grained enough key for
+4) The database doesn't provide a fine-grained enough key for
    duplicates: The current version uses a multitude of options for item keys and channels, all of which could very easily be falsly marked as duplicates.
 For example, the item title is not a very